learn-co-students/dc-web-071618/44-redux-actions-reducers/README.md

 ## Challenge

 Add buttons, actions, and cases to your reducer so that we can increment and decrement by `+3` and `-5`

+## Remaining issues

+- subscribe / forceUpdate hack
+- all in one file (components, redux - should have their own files)
+- if we had more keys in our state, how would we do that?
+- need a reference to `store` in order to get state, dispatch actions
+- make typos in our actions
+- boilerplate